Bee Nest Removal Cost

 Before hiring a pest control specialist, review the following questions first:

-• Have you verified their credentials? – Ensure the contractor follows best practices and holds relevant licences, such as a pest control licence or local wildlife handling permits.
+- Verify their credentials — check that the contractor holds relevant licences, such as a pest control licence or local wildlife handling permits, and is a member of a regulated body such as the BPCA or NPTA.

 Removing a Bee Nest Yourself: Considerations and Costs

-All bee removal items should be bee-friendly to ensure the bees won’t be harmed.
-There are a range of bee-friendly products to choose from, such as smokers (£30+), brushes (£20+), oil and herb blends (£26+), and complete bee removal kits (£75+).
+Where possible, use bee-friendly products to avoid unnecessary harm to the colony.
+Equipment costs typically include smokers (£30+), brushes (£20+), oil and herb blends (£25+), and complete bee removal kits (£75+).
 A protective beekeeper suit costs upwards of £50.